mahitha-ada/kafka-steams-article/HACKERNOON_ARTICLE-final.md

 This happens because Jackson doesn't know how to handle Java 8 time types by default.
 You'll see errors like "Cannot construct instance of java.time.Instant" when your application tries to deserialize messages.

 **Remedy**: Add the JSR310 module dependency and register it with your ObjectMapper.
 The complete solution is in the [GitHub repository](https://github.com/mahitha-ada/kafka-streams/blob/main/kafka-streams-demo/src/main/java/com/example/serde/JsonSerde.java).

+### Producer Implementation Issues

+**Problem**: Messages are sent via REST API but Kafka Streams shows "Processing JSON: null" or doesn't process messages at all.

+This is a critical issue that can be frustrating because the REST API appears to work (returns success), but the stream processing pipeline receives null values.
+The problem typically stems from issues with the Micronaut `@KafkaClient` interface not properly serializing JSON strings as Kafka message values.

+**Symptoms you'll see:**

+- REST API returns successful message IDs
+- No errors in application logs during message sending
+- Kafka Streams debug logs show "Processing JSON: null"
+- Word counts remain at 0 despite sending messages
+- No exceptions thrown, making it hard to diagnose

+**Root Cause**: The `@KafkaClient` interface in Micronaut can have issues with parameter binding and serialization, especially when sending JSON strings as message values.

+**Remedy**: Use a direct `KafkaProducer<String, String>` implementation instead of the `@KafkaClient` interface.
+The complete working implementation can be found in [MessageService.java](https://github.com/mahitha-ada/kafka-streams/blob/main/kafka-streams-demo/src/main/java/com/example/service/MessageService.java).

+Key points of the solution:

+- Configure Kafka producer directly with Properties
+- Use `StringSerializer` for both key and value serialization
+- Create `ProducerRecord<String, String>` with JSON string as the message value
+- This ensures JSON strings are properly sent as Kafka message values and can be consumed by Kafka Streams

+This approach ensures that JSON strings are properly sent as Kafka message values and can be consumed by Kafka Streams.

 ### Topic Creation